IMHarris/SIP-Pi-hat/README.md

 - Designed to interface with SIP irrigation controller on Raspberry Pi
 - Outputs for relay control of up to 16 stations with 74HC595 output header for more
-- XAIO ESP32C3 module for flow sensor monitoring with inputs for hall flow sensor
+- XAIO ESP32C3 module for flow sensor monitoring with inputs for hall flow sensor.
+Designed to work with the flow plugin
 - Communicates flow sensor data to Pi via UART
 - 5v I2c headers.
 Great for LCD plugin.